 Respiratory Therapist II

-Under the supervision of the Respiratory Care Services Medical Director and Department Manager, the Respiratory Therapist II is responsible for providing respiratory care in accordance with physician orders, department policy and therapist driven protocols.
-The Respiratory Therapist II will assess, evaluate and administer respiratory care and life support to patients with deficiencies and abnormalities of the cardiopulmonary system in adult/pediatric general floor, adult/pediatric/neonatal intensive care, adult/pediatric emergency department, and all other care areas in the hospital.
-The Respiratory Therapist II will also complete preceptor training and work under the direction of the department educator to train and mentor new and existing staff members.
+Under the supervision of the Respiratory Care Services Medical Director and Department Manager, the Respiratory Therapist III is responsible for providing respiratory care in accordance with physician orders, department policy and therapist driven protocols.
+The Respiratory Therapist III will demonstrate and provide advanced assessment, evaluation and administration of respiratory care and life support to patients with deficiencies and abnormalities of the cardiopulmonary system in all inpatient and outpatient areas of the hospital.
+The Respiratory Therapist III will also provide training and mentorship to new and existing team members under the direction of the department educator and serve on committees and action teams organized by the hospital and department.

 ESSENTIAL FUNCTIONS :